 Your team can’t see any data!
 Just connect to the production database.
 What could go wrong?

 It feels great when you’re getting your first reports.
 As time progresses, you are happy that you have access to quite a bit of data, but you feel that you sometimes need information to properly analyze the data.
 You start adding information to the production database that is not necessary for your application, but it makes the data easier to analyze.
 You create staging and temporary tables.
 You grant access to more people and departments.
-Somewhere along the way…
+And somewhere along the way…

 Data indigestion kicks in when you feel like the production application performance and space requirements have been impacted by making changes for reporting and analysis.